Panel Discussion: Navigating the Changing Landscape of SEND Provision

-This is a recording of the SEND Conference session, The State of Play: Navigating the Changing Landscape of National SEND Provision and Practice, which took place at the Schools & Academies Show London on 1st May 2024.
+This session titled, The State of Play: Navigating the Changing Landscape of National SEND Provision and Practice, took place at the Schools & Academies Show London on 1st May 2024.

-The discussion was focused on the following points:
+The discussion was focused on the following points centred around SEND provision in the UK:

-• Proactive, long-term strategic planning during national funding crises and anticipated governmental change.
+- Proactive, long-term strategic planning during national funding crises and anticipated policy change.

 Panellists include: